b0cal/miel/README.md

 ***miel*** seeks to deliver a chameleon research honeypot.
 One capable of serving the corresponding service that matches the attacker's expectations, providing richer interaction data for analysis.

+### How?

+- Rust🦀 guarantees us memory safety without performance cost
+- [tokio🗼](https://tokio.rs/) asynchronous runtime performs efficient async I/O, supports large amount of protocols and has built-in security features such as robust timeout handling preventing resource exhaustion
+- [systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn) handles the containerization of the services

+> These are the main components used in the project, for a more exhaustive list, see the [architecture](/doc/research/architecture.md#rust-libraries) description

 ## Contributing

 Please see CONTRIBUTING tab